LennardZuendorf/project_habitusWIP/README.md

 # [HABIT project](https://habit-project.herokuapp.com/)

-The HABIT project will be a web app allowing you to track habits every day on the web.
+The HABIT project is a web app allowing you to track habits every day on the web.
 Want to start programming every single day?
 Workout 3 times a week?
 Or read one book a month?
 Then HABIT is for you.

 Habits supports a color mode, persitstant saving of habits (and bringing them back, when they are due), editing and deleting your habits.
 The newest release is @v1.0